blackjetrock/experimental-computer-for-schools/README.md

 <h1>PCB</h1>

 There is a PCB that has a Pico mounted on it.
+This photo shows the PCB with a Pico W attached.
+The simulator code can be built with or without WiFi support.

 ![IMG_4442p1](https://github.com/blackjetrock/experimental-computer-for-schools/assets/31587992/ceb090f5-20b0-4658-b744-e295b8f3aa61)